whad-team/whad-client/doc/source/ble/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes it is needed to subscribe to notifications or indications for a given
 characteristic.
-This is done through the `subscribe()` method of :class:`whad.domain.ble.profile.device.PeripheralDevice`, as shown below:
+This is done through the `subscribe()` method of :class:`whad.ble.profile.device.PeripheralDevice`, as shown below:

 .. code-block:: python